aosabook/500lines/pedometer/chapter.md

 There we have it, the step counting portion of our program!
 Our `Processor` class did a lot of work to clean up the time series and remove frequencies that would result in counting false steps, so our actual step counting implementation is not overly complex.

 It's worth noting that we store the entire time series for the walk in memory.
-Our trials are all short walks, so that's not currently a problem, but we'd like to eventually be able to analyze long walks with large amounts of data.
+Our trials are all short walks, so that's not currently a problem, but we'd like to eventually analyze long walks with large amounts of data.
 We'd ideally want to stream data in, only storing very small portions of the time series in memory.
 Keeping this future direction in mind, we've put in the work to ensure that we only need the current data point we're analyzing and the data point before it.
 Additionally, we've implemented hysteresis using a boolean value, so we don't need to look backward in the time series to ensure we've crossed the x-axis at 0, avoiding having to store more than two data points in memory at a time.
 There's a fine balance between accounting for likely future iterations of the product, and over engineering a solution for every conceivable product direction under the sun.
 In this case, it's reasonable to assume that we'll have to handle longer walks in the near future, and the costs of accounting for that in step counting are fairly low, so we've decided to include it in our implementation.

 ### measure_distance